Thomas Tyrrell reviews the gothic drama film The Little Stranger based on the 2009 novel of the same name by Sarah Waters.

-In tone and content this film could not be more different to the last screen adaptation of a Sarah Waters novel, 2016’s The Handmaiden, which transposed the plot of Fingersmith to 1930’s Korea.
-That film was a riot of octopuses, Japanese erotica and lesbian sex, but here starched upper lips, brylcreemed hair and woolly cardigans abound.
-There’s barely so much as an onscreen kiss.
+In tone and content, The Little Stranger could not be more different from the last screen adaptation of a Sarah Waters novel, 2016’s The Handmaiden, which transposed the plot of Fingersmith to 1930’s Korea.
+That film was a riot of octopuses, Japanese erotica and lesbian sex, but here starched upper lips, Brylcreem hair and woolly cardigans abound.
+There’s barely so much as an on-screen kiss.
 Even Waters’s trademark exploration of lesbianism in history is here relegated, uncharacteristically, to the subtextual.
 We are told Caroline had a brilliant wartime career in the Women’s Auxilary Air Force, and the only time we really see her come to life is when she meets an old WAAF friend at a dance.
 They Charleston energetically, while Faraday watches from the sidelines with a look of excruciating jealousy.
 Sadly, this friend is never seen again, and when Caroline later agrees to be married to Faraday, the relationship is predicated on a mutual misunderstanding.
 He thinks he’s marrying the house, while she thinks he’s offering to take her away from it.
 When this becomes clear, she breaks the engagement and resolves to set off for Canada on her own.